telerik/blazor-docs/getting-started/hybrid-blazor.md

 ---
 title: Blazor Hybrid with .NET MAUI
-page_title: First Steps with Blazor Hybrid
+page_title: First Steps with Blazor Hybrid Apps and Telerik UI for Blazor
 description: Make your first steps with Telerik UI for Blazor and build a .NET MAUI Blazor Hybrid app that runs the UI for Blazor components.
 slug: getting-started/hybrid-blazor
 tags: get,started,first,steps,server,hybrid,maui